This version was released on 2021-JUN-15

 - Improved support for redeclared components

-- Unit settings support at experiment setup – easier to setup experiments on a larger time scale
+- Unit settings support in experiment setup – easier to set up experiments on a larger time scale

 - Support for Modelica annotation HideResult

 - Improved optimization toolchain – support for more Modelica constructs in the Casadi-toolchain

 - Support of external functions, functions with unknown sizes, nested functions with unknown sizes, enumerations, better handling of if-statements

 - Increased the performance of CasADi transfer by around 60% for large models

 - New solver for CS FMU export - Runge-Kutta (2nd order).

 - Custom function improvements – option to specify if a pre-compiled FMU is not required

 Improved Python scripting support in OCT